ThomasWilshaw/olive/architecture.md

   - `/cli`

-    Manages the command line interface.
+    Functionality related to the command line interface (incomplete).

   - `/codec`

     The code here manages the encoding and decoding of all media (video, images and audio).
-Olive caches all footage as OpenEXR files for processing/storing on disk.
+Olive caches all footage as OpenEXR files on disk.
 Audio files are converted to PPM files.
-The decoder class gives a simple interface to retrieve full frames of audio of video data without having to deal with the complexities of the various codecs Olive can handle.
+The decoder class gives a simple interface to retrieve full frames of audio or video data without having to deal with the complexities of the various codecs Olive can handle.

-    We first probe a file to check it is valid and retrieves various useful metadata.
-If this is successful, any streams in the footage can be opened and accessed (some formats contain for instance audio and video streams).
+    We first probe a file to check if it is valid and retrieve various useful metadata.
+If this is successful, any streams in the medium can be opened and accessed.
+Some file formats contain multiple audio, video, subtitle and other streams.
 Image data is stored in a `FramePtr` and audio in a `SampleBuffer`.

   - `/common`

-    Contains various small useful classes that are used all over the code base.
+    Contains various utility classes that are used all over the code base, such as file functions, math helpers and custom data types.

   - `/config`

-    The config handles all the program's system settings and is saved to an xml file.
+    This code handles all the program's system settings and is saved to an XML file.

   - `/dialog`

-    Dialogs are any pop up window such as a color picker or the about text.
-Dialogs often run tasks such as exporting the final video or importing an OTIO file (see `/task`)
+    Dialogs are any pop-up window such as a color picker or the about box.
+    Dialogs often run tasks such as exporting the final video or importing an OTIO file (see `/task`).

   - `/node`

     Code for the node system.
 This includes the nodes themselves, processing and the graph logic.

   - `/packaging`

-    Platform specific files for compiling and instillation.
+    Platform-specific files for creating packages:
+    - AppImage for Linux
+    - NSIS installer and a portable version for Windows
+    - Application bundle (`.app`) for macOS

+    Note that the metadata template file for macOS is at `/cmake/MacOSXBundleInfo.plist.in`.

   - `/panel`